ZhouMengjie/bsd-cnn-network/README.md

 > crop_images : prepare images for training, validation and testing (need to utilize csv files in data/ ).

-> network: train, evaluate and visualize BSD-networks
+> network: train, evaluate and visualize BSD-networks.

         >> data: GSV images (Junctions and Gaps)